Published:

 Insight: The majority of users use just two of four available charging modes.

 Takeaway: Users don’t want to be overwhelmed by too many choices, but rather fully understand the options available, which should be simple and minimalistic.
+By leveraging energy analytics, companies can identify the most-used features and optimize interfaces accordingly, ensuring that complexity never hinders adoption.

 Heat maps show where end users click most often.